gokayfem/ComfyUI_VLM_nodes/README.md

   normalized 0–1000 JSON from any VLM into `VLM_DETECTIONS` and `VLM_POINTS`.
   `VLMSpatialPromptBuilder` creates the matching constrained prompt.
-- `VLMDetectionsToBoundingBoxes`, `VLMDetectionsToPoints`, and `VLMDetectionsToMasks` emit Comfy core boxes, center points, and union plus individual masks.
+- `VLMDetectionsToBoundingBoxes`, `VLMDetectionsToPoints`, and `VLMDetectionsToMasks` emit Comfy core boxes, center points, combined and individual binary masks, inverse masks, ready-to-preview black-and-white images, and stable-color instance maps.
 Polygon/quad masks are rasterized when present, otherwise the bounding box is used.
+Existing output indexes remain stable; the creator-facing mask images and instance map are appended.
 - `VLMFilterDetections`, `VLMSelectDetection`, `VLMCropDetections`, and `VLMRenderDetections` provide label/score/area/frame selection, padded crops, and deterministic overlays.
+- `VLMMaskProcessor` accepts any Comfy `MASK`, including SAM2/SAM3 masks, and returns a feathered matte, strict binary mask, inverse mask, and black-and-white image.
+Its grow/shrink and Gaussian feathering run in Torch without OpenCV or SciPy.
+- `VLMMaskComposite` applies still-image or video mask batches to a source and returns the replacement composite, isolated foreground, original background-only plate, and black-and-white mask image.
+A single mask or background broadcasts safely across a video batch.
 - `VLMDetectionsFromJSON` and `VLMDetectionsToJSON` are the explicit API and persistence boundary for the versioned detection schema.